 The Black Sea is one of the largest enclosed seas in the world experiencing major sea level changes accompanied by severe environmental modifications.
-The most spectacular changes were driven by the Quaternary glaciations and deglaciations that reflect responses to Milankovitch cycles of 100 ky (excentricity) and 20 ky (precession) periodicity.
+The most spectacular changes were driven by the Quaternary glaciations and deglaciations that reflect responses to Milankovitch cycles of 100 ky (eccentricity) and 20 ky (precession) periodicity.
 These sea level fluctuations endowed the restricted channels of the Bosporus and Dardanelles with the power to control the Black Sea's connection to the Mediterranean.
 When global sea level dropped below the Bosporus sill, water level in the Black Sea varied according to regional conditions independent of those in the world ocean.
-Perhaps the most important consequence of these lowstands was the interruption of Mediterranean inflow into the Black Sea, which, lacking any saline contribution, gradually became a giant brackish to freshwater lake (Panin and Popescu 2007; Soulet et al. 2010).
-The last 20 ky cycle of the Black Sea is probably one of the most puzzling cycle studied presently.
-Among others the sea level history of the Black Sea for the last eight millennia has been discussed in many publications (Nevessky 1967; Fedorov 1977; Dzhanelidze 1980; Balabanov & Yzmailov 1988; Izmailov et al. 1989; Balabanov 2007 2009; Panin and Popescu 2007; etc.).
-The documented and/or postulated sea level changes reflect the general trends in the evolution of the basin and the regional peculiarities of the Holocene transgression.
+Perhaps the most important consequence of these lowstands was the interruption of Mediterranean inflow into the Black Sea, which, lacking any saline contribution, gradually became a giant brackish to freshwater lake (Panin and Popescu, 2007; Soulet et al., 2010).
+The last 20 ky cycle of the Black Sea is probably one of the most puzzling cycles studied de (D. Kelterbaum), h.brueckner@uni-koeln.de (H. Brückner).